Realiserad/adcs-deployment/naming_document/README.md

 This directory contains files needed to build a Naming and Profile Document for an AD CS-installation.

-The content of the document is extracted from certificate templates exported from AD as LDIF files.
+The content of the document is extracted from the Public Key Services configuration exported from AD as LDIF objects.

 How to use
 ==========